lterfloth/esphome-esp-s3-box-3-volume/README.md

-# Volume Controls for the ESP S3 Box 3 in esphome
+# Volume Controls for the ESP S3 in esphome

 ## Example Usage